sc-ventures/cloudbreak-documentation/docs/common/cluster-configs.md

 The following configuration classification applies:
 <ul>
 <li><i class="fa fa-check" style="color: green"></i> Stable configurations are the best choice if you want to avoid issues and other problems with launching and using clusters.</li>
-<li><i class="fa fa-warning" style="color: orange"></i> If you want to use a Technical Preview version of a component in a release of HDP, use these configurations.</li>
+<li><i class="fa fa-warning" style="color: orange"></i> If you want to use a Technical Preview version of a component in a release of HDP/HDF, use these configurations.</li>
-<li><i class="fa fa-warning" style="color: red"></i> These are the most cutting edge of the configurations, including Technical Preview components in a Technical Preview HDP release.</li>
+<li><i class="fa fa-warning" style="color: red"></i> These are the most cutting edge of the configurations, including Technical Preview components in a Technical Preview HDP/HDF release.</li>
 </ul>